Who Is Robin Roberts?

 Journalist Robin Roberts grew up in Mississippi and earned a degree in communications from Southeastern Louisiana University in 1983.
 She went on to become a sports reporter and anchor for a local TV station in Mississippi.
 At age 29, Roberts began hosting ESPN's Sportscenter and, not long after, appearing as a guest reporter on Good Morning America.
 In 2005, she was hired as a full-time co-anchor of the morning news program.
 In August 2012, Roberts took a leave of absence from Good Morning America in order to undergo treatment for a rare blood disorder that she contracted after undergoing chemotherapy for breast cancer.
 She returned to the show on February 20, 2013.
 In early 2014, Roberts officially came out as a gay woman.

 Robin René Roberts was born on November 23, 1960, in Tuskegee, Alabama and grew up in Pass Christian, Mississippi.
 The youngest of four siblings and the daughter of a Tuskegee Airmen pilot, Roberts spent her childhood cultivating athletic and academic success, graduating as her high school's salutatorian.
 Her sister, Sally-Ann Roberts, became a local news anchor, and Robin followed in her footsteps, earning a journalism scholarship and a degree in communications from Southeastern Louisiana University.

 Immediately after graduating from college, Roberts used her unique combination of athletic talent and journalistic skill to become a sports reporter and anchor for a local TV station in Mississippi.
-She progressed and succeeded, moving every year or two to a larger city in the South as her popularity and experience grew: from Hattiesburg to Biloxi to Nashville and then Atlanta.
+She progressed and succeeded, moving every year or two to a larger city in the South — from Hattiesburg to Biloxi to Nashville and then Atlanta — as her popularity and experience grew.